 NO THRUSH Powder Photo Journal – 37 Days Total

 Below we will discuss how to fix this, but first, let’s discuss what a heel crack (Sulcus Crack) is:

 A “heel crack” (an opening into the sulcus) is the number one warning sign of thrush.
 These cracks are not natural.
 In fact, they are wounds created by bacteria as it seeks a way to get inside the foot.
 The tissue between the heel bulbs is soft and pliable, so the bacterium burrows in and creates a breeding ground.
 This breeding ground is warm and moist inside, so until we completely eliminate the crack, we should expect a thrush invasion at least 3-4 times per year.

 Normally people only treat for thrush when they see and smell the “black goo.”
 But with sulcus thrush (thrush inside the crack) you can’t see or smell the goo – so you literally don’t know it’s in there.
 Often, though, what you do know is that your horse is mysteriously going “off” several times a year.
-Perhaps you start treating muscles, hocks, and stifles, but the horse is just…well…. off!
+It “comes and goes.”
+Perhaps you start treating muscles, hocks, and stifles, but the horse is still just… off!

 In the case of sulcus thrush, the horse is Off because his heel is infected and he is walking with a toe-first landing.
 He can’t land on his heel.
 If he is a barrel horse or jumper, (or any sport horse), he absolutely can not perform at his best because he can’t properly plant his foot in the sand.